avahe-kellenberger/nimdow/README.md

 If you are on an Arch Linux based system, use `nimdow-bin` in the AUR to install a pre-built binary.

+## Command line arguments

+Currently the only argument that may be provided is a config file path.
+This was added for testing purposes.

+E.g. `$ nimdow ./some-config.toml`

+If no argument is provided, we use the config file mentioned in the *Building from source* section.

 ## Polybar config

 If you would like to use Polybar with Nimdow, there is a config file [here](https://github.com/avahe-kellenberger/nimdow/tree/master/polybar).